BrittneyOeur/Automated-Inventory-Tracking-System/README.md

+# CSS 343: Data Structures, Algorithms, and Discrete Mathematics II
-# Assignment 4: Automated Inventory Tracking System
+## Assignment 4: Automated Inventory Tracking System

+## Team:
+- Brittney Oeur
+- Rui Qi Huang

 ## Design
 •	Work in group of at most 3 students – setup your group on Canvas using “Self Sign-Up”.